bioenergy-research-centers/bioenergy.org/README.md

   - Secrets management for database connectivity on the server.
 - Out of scope
   - Automation (CI/CD pipelines).
-  - Authenticaion and authorization within the application.
+  - Authentication and authorization within the application.
   - Admin interface.
   - Data import capabilities.
   - Access to the server to deploy outside of JBEI users.